NietoCurcio/DevConnector-TraversyMedia-Project/README.md

 The database was built with MongoDB atlas cloud database

 That technologies together make a powerful stack, with a solid base of Javascript.
 In the database we have a no-sql document database with documents (documents, being objects and nested objects) in the collectionss.
 From the server comes JSON response handle by middleware authentications, models and endpoints.
-The client side is updated based in the state, managed by Redux in a tree or object format; both, React and Express framework, have Node to handle the libraries, dependencies and run scripts.
+The client side is updated based in the state, managed by Redux in a tree or object format.
+React and Express framework, both have Node to handle the libraries, dependencies and run scripts.

 I studied the built of this project in Brad Traversy's MERN stack course.